single-spa/single-spa.js.org/website/versioned_docs/version-5.x/create-single-spa.md

 create-single-spa --framework angular
 ```

+### --layout

+When generating a root config, the `--layout` CLI argument indicates that you want to use [single-spa-layout](/docs/layout-overview) in your root config.

 ## Project types

 create-single-spa asks you if you'd like to create a single-spa application, a utility module, or a root-config.
 All three module types assume that you are using the [recommended setup](/docs/recommended-setup).